 - Clear Browser Data.

 - Flush DNS cache

 1] Clear Browser Data

-There are high chances that some browser data is conflicting with the loading of the website.
-This might be a very basic fix, but in this case, it can be proved a highly reliable one.
+There is a high chance that some browser data conflicts with the website’s loading.
+This might be a fundamental fix, but it can be proved a highly reliable in this case.